LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Users.md

 ### What chains does Chainlink support?

 The blockchain networks that Chainlink supports can be determined by viewing Chainlink's [LINK token contracts](https://docs.chain.link/resources/link-token-contracts).
-Please note that this list is subject to change over time as Chainlink adds or removes support for a given chain.
+This list may change over time as Chainlink adds or removes support for networks.

 ### Should I run my own Chainlink node?